jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

 # Transition from V4 or V5 to V6

 {% hint style="danger" %}
-V6 introduces some breaking changes like: Using a more strict config validation logic, replacing `md5` with `xxh128` as the default hashing algorithm, using a new database schema, among others.
+V6 introduces some breaking changes: Using a more strict config validation logic, replacing `md5` with `xxh128` as the default hashing algorithm, using a new database schema, among others.

 It's recommended to do a manual backup of your current `AppData` folder.
 You won't be able to rollback to a previous version after the transfer is completed.